esheder/sdepopdynamics/README.md

 certain cases using a KS test.

 ## How to install this package
-This is a rust package.
+This is mostly a rust package.
 We will hopefully supply a complete binary version, but you can always simply use `cargo` to `cargo build` and run the application yourself.

+The python module is used for comparisons with other codes and for a reference solution, and you probably don't need it yourself.

 ## How to use this code